-ESG factors are no longer just nice-to-have elements of compliance, but fundamental drivers of business value
+ESG factors are no longer just nice-to-have elements of compliance, but fundamental drivers of business value licence to operate with its stakeholders.

-The SFDR, also known as the anti-greenwashing regulation, is part of the European Union's sustainable finance package of legislation and is specifically aimed at financial firms and their performance across a broader range of ESG practices; the elements that effectively grant a company a
+The SFDR, also known as the anti-greenwashing regulation, is part of the European Union's sustainable finance package of legislation and is specifically aimed at financial firms and their performance across a broader range of ESG practices; the elements that effectively grant a company a doesn't have a negative impact elsewhere.
+"Transparent reporting on key metrics can demonstrate what you say you are doing and what you do are aligned.
+Firms that fail to do this effectively could see a significant customer and regulator backlash."